BBBase-EHeresy-PPPub/PPPub/docs/scenarios/scouring_of_the_shire.md

 * **The Bullroarer**

-Should Bandobras Took be slain, then at the start of each Hobbit model’s Move phase, it must take a Courage test.
+Should Bandobras Took be slain, then at the start of each Hobbit model's Move phase, it must take a Courage test.
 If the test is failed, the model has fled – remove the model as a casualty.

 * **Golfimbul**

-Should Golfimbul be slain, then at the start of each Orc model’s Move phase, it must take a Courage test.
+Should Golfimbul be slain, then at the start of each Orc model's Move phase, it must take a Courage test.
 If the test is failed, the model has fled – remove the model as a casualty.

 * **Surprise Volley**